impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 $
 ```

-I researched why this line of code was added to RBENV, and [the PR which added it](https://github.com/rbenv/rbenv/pull/982){:target="_blank" rel="noopener"} says that some versions of Bash don't permit this behavior.
+I researched why this line of code was added to RBENV, and [the PR which added it](https://github.com/rbenv/rbenv/pull/982){:target="_blank" rel="noopener" } says that some versions of Bash don't permit this behavior.
 Your mileage may vary depending on which version of Bash you have on your machine.

-FWIW, [I posted a StackExchange question](https://unix.stackexchange.com/questions/720024/is-dev-null-treated-differently-from-other-files-when-the-noclobber-option){:target="_blank" rel="noopener"} asking why this might be happening, and eventually the answer comes back that `/dev/null` is treated differently by `noclobber`, since it's considered a "non-standard file".
+FWIW, [I posted a StackExchange question](https://unix.stackexchange.com/questions/720024/is-dev-null-treated-differently-from-other-files-when-the-noclobber-option){:target="_blank" rel="noopener" } asking why this might be happening, and eventually the answer comes back that `/dev/null` is treated differently by `noclobber`, since it's considered a "non-standard file".

 #### `echo >` vs. `touch` to create a file

 I noticed the use of `echo > <filename>` here, rather than `touch <filename>`, which I thought was the canonical command that is used to create a new, empty file.
-I Google "difference between echo and touch in bash", and I find [this StackExchange link](https://web.archive.org/web/20210817014146/https://unix.stackexchange.com/questions/530555/creating-a-file-in-linux-touch-vs-echo){:target="_blank" rel="noopener"}.
+I Google "difference between echo and touch in bash", and I find [this StackExchange link](https://web.archive.org/web/20210817014146/https://unix.stackexchange.com/questions/530555/creating-a-file-in-linux-touch-vs-echo){:target="_blank" rel="noopener" }.
 The difference is that:

  - `touch` will create the file if it doesn't already exist, or update the file's "created_at" and "updated_at" timestamps if it does exist.
  - Both `echo >` and `echo >>` will create a file if it doesn't exist.  `echo >` will overwrite the file if it does exist, while `echo >>` will append to the file if it exists.